-Requirement:
+143 Requirement:

-The basic capability of energy monitoring is required, with an exception for room-based systems.
+144The basic capability of energy monitoring is required, with an exception for room-based145systems.
 Data is reported via a .CSV file and/or an API.
-Methods of energy monitoring may include automated measurement methods and methods that require manual input of wattage to measure energy use.
-As part of the application or re-application process, each product that qualifies for energy monitoring must provide the DLC with a sample .CSV file or API documentation.
+Methods of energy monitoring may146include automated measurement methods and methods that require manual input of wattage147to measure energy use.
+As part of the application or re-application process, each product that148qualifies for energy monitoring must provide the DLC with a sample .CSV file or API149documentation.

-The energy monitoring capability is not required for room-based systems.
-A "room-based system" is defined as a system that is designed to control lighting in a single room or space, and where the control, configuration, and management of the system is contained within the room or space illuminated by the system.
-In order to interact with the system, (for instance, to change any settings or to download any data), a user must be physically present in, or in close proximity to, the room or space illuminated by the system.

-In order for a system to qualify for this exemption, the DLC review process must confirm that the product claims only "Room or Zone" for interior scope as listed on the DLC QPL; and that if a room-based system is capable of being upgraded with an internet connection, then that upgraded system must meet all of the required capabilities of the Technical Requirements and be listed on the QPL.

-The basic capability of energy monitoring is loosely aligned with ASHRAE 90.1-2016 Section 8.4.3 "Electrical Energy Monitoring", as outlined below in Table 3, Row 11.

-Advanced capabilities of energy monitoring are reported information.
-In the absence of a more detailed applicable standard (beyond ASHRAE 90.1) describing energy data reports, details about data content in the following tables are reported, not required.

-Tables EM-1 and EM-2 describe the recommended (but not required) contents of an energy monitoring data report.
+- 150The energy monitoring capability is not required for room-based systems.
+A "room-based151system" is defined as a system that is designed to control lighting in a single room or space, and152where the control, configuration, and management of the system is contained within the room153or space illuminated by the system.
+In order to interact with the system, (for instance, to change154any settings or to download any data), a user must be physically present in, or in close proximity155to, the room or space illuminated by the system. - 156In order for a system to qualify for this exemption, the DLC review process must confirm that157the product claims only "Room or Zone" for interior scope as listed on the DLC QPL; and that if a158room-based system is capable of being upgraded with an internet connection, then that159upgraded system must meet all of the required capabilities of the Technical Requirements and160be listed on the QPL. - 161The basic capability of energy monitoring is loosely aligned with ASHRAE 90.1-2016 Section 8.4.3162"Electrical Energy Monitoring", as outlined below in Table 3, Row 11. - 163Advanced capabilities of energy monitoring are reported information.
+In the absence of a164more detailed applicable standard (beyond ASHRAE 90.1) describing energy data reports, details165about data content in the following tables are reported, not required. - 166Tables EM-1 and EM-2 describe the recommended (but not required) contents of an energy167monitoring data report.
 The NLC QPL will report which systems offer these contents.
-The original version of Tables EM-1 and EM-2 were derived from the 2017 DLC report "Energy Savings from Networked Lighting Control (NLC) Systems", Appendix A, Tables 8 and 9.

-NLC5.1 introduces revised tables, developed in a 2021 DLC working group, reported in a 2022 DLC webinar, and revised in 2023 with ongoing stakeholder input.
+The168original version of Tables EM-1 and EM-2 were derived from the 2017 DLC report "Energy169Savings from Networked Lighting Control (NLC) Systems", Appendix A, Tables 8 and 9. - NLC5.1 introduces revised tables, developed in a 2021 DLC working group, reported in a 2022 DLC webinar, and revised in 2023 with ongoing stakeholder input.

-Table EM-0.
+172 Table EM-0.
 Efficiency Program Use Case Support Table